bethsheets/Population-Genomics-via-RNAseq/guide-to-scripts.md

-#Transcriptome assembly & analysis in the Palumbi Lab*
+# Transcriptome assembly in the Palumbi Lab*

 ## GENERAL INFORMATION
 * Scripts are formatted for Stanford internal use.
 We use SLURM to send jobs to Stanford's Sherlock cluster.